heistp/antler/README.md

 As of version 0.4.0, many of the core features are implemented, along with some basic tests and visualizations.
 The [Roadmap](#roadmap) shows future plans.
-Overall, more work is needed to improve the plots, gather better data (with Linux kernel socket stats), stabilize the config and data formats, and support platforms other than Linux.
+Overall, more work is needed to expand and improve the available plots, gather better data (with Linux kernel socket stats), stabilize the config and data formats, and support platforms other than Linux.

 ## Installation